Luiz-E/Spring-Boot-3-Spring-6-Hibernate-for-Beginners/README.md

-This project is used to introduce Spring Boot dev tools
+This project is used to learn how to secure actuator endpoints